 This book investigates the necessary conditions for RMB internationalization to succeed and the prospects of the initiative.
 In the following chapters, I shall tell my story, supporting my arguments with theory, and supporting my theory with evidence.
 I shall discuss the various factors that are important for RMB internationalization and assess the potential for China to satisfy the requirements.
 I shall also identify the impediments, the greatest of which is the Chinese system itself, which is essentially still a planned economy.
 Thus, RMB internationalization cannot move forward without further reforms.
 The two major reforms are capital account liberalization and financial sector liberalization.
 Currently, the country is characterized by capital controls and financial repression, both of which represent distortions to the economy, creating inefficiency.
-Reforms mean removal of distortions to the economy, distortion in another part of the economy may be justified on the ground of economic efficiency.
+Reforms mean removal of distortions to the economy.
+According to economic theory, when there is distortion in one part of the economy, distortion in another part of the economy may be justified on the grounds of economic efficiency.
 This is called The Theory of the Second Best.
 Thus, when the country is under financial repression, it may be justified to have capital controls so as to maintain economic stability.
-In order to attain the "first best", however, both distortions need to be removed or relaxed, and this requires reforms in both parts of economy.
+In order to attain the "first best," however, both distortions need to be removed or relaxed, and this requires reforms in both parts of economy.
 In other words, both the capital account and financial sector need to be liberalized.
 We advocate that both reforms should be carried out in tandem in a gradual manner so as to exploit the synergy of the two reforms.
 In fact, we argue that RMB internationalization can be a catalyst for these reforms.